robincornett/display-featured-image-genesis/readme.txt

 3. Quickly see the featured image assigned to each post or term.

 == Upgrade Notice ==
+= 2.3.1 =
+bugfix for blog page template users.

 = 2.3.0 =
 New features: featured images for authors, smaller images loaded for smaller screens!

 == Changelog ==

+= 2.3.1 =
+* bugfix: no longer removes titles on pages using the Genesis blog template.
+* sanity check: cleaned up code redundancies and confusions.

 = 2.3.0 =
 * new: set a featured image for each author!